International Student Information

 For international students planning to travel outside of the U.S., a travel signature is required to return.
 International students should complete the “Travel Plans and Signature” signature request online in iStart.
 An international student adviser will review your request along with your travel plans and contact you if there is a need to review your plans.
 You may also call 814-865-6348 (option No. 2) for assistance.

 By order of the Centers for Disease Control and Prevention and effective Jan.
 26, 2021, all air passengers arriving in the United States will be required to provide proof of a negative COVID-19 test or documentation of recovery from COVID-19.
-International students traveling to the United States should visit the Penn State Global Programs Response and Resources site for testing requirements upon arrival and resources listed by campus.
-Penn State requirements are in addition to any requirements outlined by federal and state guidance.
+International students traveling to the United States should visit the Penn State Global Programs Response and Resources site for the latest information.